BLCM/wlmods/Apocalyptech/qol/README.md

   on goblin teeth, during the side mission Cash 4 Teeth.
 - **Closer Destruction Rains From The Heavens** - Moves all three dungeons from this sidequest next to the quest-giver.
+- **Forgery: Ore Objective Icons** - Provides objective icons for the ore sources in the side mission Forgery.
 - **Mega TimeSaver XL** - Speeds up slow animations throughout the game.
 - **More Visible Scrolls** - Makes the scroll loot bars (and, incidentally, mission items) far more visible